-This small cartoon is very reminiscent of Nast’s “Here’s a Pretty Mess!”
+This small cartoon is reminiscent of Nast’s “Here’s a Pretty Mess!”
 (In Wyoming)”published nine months earlier on September 19, 1885.
 It is Nast’s last cartoon with a Chinese subject.

 The back pages of Harper’s typically contained advertisements along with one or two smaller, square-sized areas reserved for cartoons.
 Blocked out for cartoon insertion, the advertising section was a convenient place to introduce late-breaking news with more detailed reporting following in the next issue.
 Such was the case with The Chinese Puzzled.
-This drawing comments the on Chicago’s Haymarket affair, a riot that resulted from a planned, peaceful labor demonstration to advocate an eight-hour day.
+This drawing comments the on Chicago’s Haymarket affair, a riot that followed a planned, peaceful labor demonstration to advocate an eight-hour day.
 Plans went terribly wrong and the gathering turned violent.